sike6054/blog/_posts/2019-07-18-fourth-post.md

 ## Paper Information

-SZEGEDY, Christian, et al. "Inception-v4, inception-resnet and the impact of residual connections on learning".
+SZEGEDY, Christian, et al. **"Inception-v4, inception-resnet and the impact of residual connections on learning"**.
 In: Thirty-First AAAI Conference on Artificial Intelligence.
 2017.
 > a.k.a.
 [Inception-v4 paper](https://arxiv.org/pdf/1602.07261.pdf)